First, Second and Superficial Third Degree Burns, Abrasions and Superficial Avulsions

 Miracle Dressing has specially designed perforations which use accentuated capillary forces to pull blood and exudate away from the wound and draw topical medicinals towards the wound.
 Sometimes when the exudate is excessive, an absorbent pad can be placed over the Miracle Dressing without changing it.
-Thus, even with wounds that have the heaviest exudates, the only necessary wound care is rinsing tap water over the Miracle Dressing and changing the absorbent pad without disturbing the wound or irritating the surrounding skin.
+Thus, even with wounds that have the heaviest exudates, the only necessary wound care is rinsing tap water over the Miracle Dressing, applying humectant to the surface of the Miracle Dressing where it is quickly absorbed into the wound, and changing the absorbent pad without disturbing the wound or irritating the surrounding skin.
 There is little or no pain or stress to the patient or caregiver.
 Hydrogen peroxide washing followed by tap water rinsing over the dressing allows cleansing of the wound without changing the dressing.
 For wounds with heavy exudate, standing in the shower and allowing the water to rinse over the dressing for five minutes cleans effectively without disrupting the wound.
 The dressing falls off on its own between 21 to 28 days, at which point it is usually healed.
 If the wound is not completely healed, another Miracle Dressing Wound Care System can be placed.

 Because of the potential of much larger areas of damage with thermal burns, Miracle Dressing Wrap Roll Wound Care Kit provides a full five feet of 2” width Miracle Dressing.
 This allows tailoring of the Miracle Dressing to fit the burn area or to wrap completely around a limb or other area of the body.